1985 Pacific hurricane season: Seasonal summary

+Record activity

 This year, 25 tropical cyclones formed in the eastern north Pacific (140°W to North America).
 Of those systems, three never strengthened beyond the depression stage, while 22 were named.
 This total was six storms above the 1966–1985 average seven above the 1971–2006 average and nine above the 1949–2006 average of 13.
 With a total 26 tropical cyclones and 24 named storms, this season was the most active on record, breaking the short-lived record held by the 1982 Pacific hurricane season, though the 1992 Pacific hurricane season surpassed this record.
 This season is now the third-most active, being recently also surpassed by the 2015 Pacific hurricane season, which is now the second-most active overall.
 Of the named systems, 10 peaked as tropical storms, 12 as hurricanes, and 8 reached the intensity of major hurricanes by attaining Category 3 strength or higher on the Saffir–Simpson hurricane wind scale.
-The season lasted 170 days, three days longer than the 1984 Pacific hurricane season, but still then days longer than normal.
+The season lasted 170 days, three days longer than the previous season, but still then days longer than normal.
 The Eastern Pacific Hurricane Center (EPHC) issued 620 bulletins during the season, 35 more than the previous season.
 In the Central Pacific Hurricane Center's area of responsibility (140°W to the International Date Line), three tropical cyclones formed.
 One of those stayed as a tropical depression through its life.
 One strengthened into a hurricane, and another crossed into the northwestern Pacific before eventually returning to the central Pacific.
+Within two more weeks, 13 tropical storms or hurricanes had formed, including 4 major hurricanes.
+By August 23, 2 more storms had been named.
+By early September, a total of 17 named storms had developed, 6 of which became hurricanes.
+Roughly two weeks later, two additional named storms were classified.
+After a lull in late September and early October, a total of 22 storms had formed by mid-October 21 of which developed in the EPHC's area of responsibility and the list of names was exhausted, forcing the agency to request emergency names.